Time-limited Adolescent Psychodynamic Psychotherapy

 - Each module is rigorously assessed through written clinical and theory tasks and supervised practice.
 Further experience and training leads to qualification as trainers and supervisors.

-Information about the training can be found on the TAPP international website, coming soon.
+Information about the training can be found on the TAPP international website.